debrice/angularjs-collection/README.md

 # angularjs-collection

-An Angular JS service to manage collection of object with a primary key constraint.
+An Angular JS service to manage collections of objects with a primary key constraint.

 ## Overview

-Import the collection module as a dependency of you module.
+Import the collection module as a dependency of your module.

 ```coffee
 angular.module('my_app', ['collection'])
 ```

-Create a store leveraging collection
+Create a store leveraging the Collection class

 ```coffee
 angular.module('my_app').service 'dataStore',